Variational Learning for Unsupervised Knowledge Grounded Dialogs: Variational RAG (VRAG)

+{\bf Prior Distribution Encoders:} We need to create document and context representations defined by functions $f$and $g$, respectively for modelling the prior.
+We pass the input context through BERT model \cite{BERT} to create context representation.
+We use special markers to separate the turns.
+The embedding at final layer of $[CLS]$ token is passed through a linear layer to create context representation.
+Similarly the document is passed through (separate) BERT Model to create a document representation at $[CLS]$ token.

-Similar to the modeling of the prior distribution, we use another (separate) BERT to model the posterior.
-Here we create the input representation of the context-response pair ($\bx$, $\by$) as: $[CLS]$, \textlangle $S1$\textrangle, $x_1$, \textlangle $S2$\textrangle, $x_2$, \textlangle $S1$\textrangle, ..., $x_n$, \textlangle $RSEP$\textrangle, $\by$, $[SEP]$.
-Here, \textlangle $RSEP$\textrangle is a special marker token used to separate the response from the dialog-context.
-This input representation is passed through BERT model and we obtain the representation $g(\bx, \by)$ by applying a linear layer on the embedding of the $[CLS]$ token at last layer.
+{\bf Posterior Distribution Encoders:} Similar to the modeling of the prior distribution, we use another (separate) BERT to model the posterior.
+Here we create the input representation of the context-response pair ($\bx$, $\by$), where a special marker is used to separate the context and response.